Authentic Thai Pork Larb Recipe (Larb Moo)

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here .

-What is larb
+What is larb?

-Ingredient notes
+Ingredient notes & substitutes

-Ingredients can be found at Asian grocery stores or markets.
-Check the recipe card at the end of this post for the exact measurements.
+You can find everything at Asian grocery stores or markets.
+Head to the recipe card at the bottom of this post for the exact measurements.

 How to make pork larb

-Step 5: Finish with herbs.
+5. Finish with herbs.
 Add the sliced shallots, green onions, mint, culantro, and cilantro.
 Mix gently and serve right away.

 Authentic Thai Pork Larb Recipe